Skip to content

 Plans, drawings, specs, and RFQs help contextualize your modules and inputs.

-If working with IFC, import it before estimating
+If working with IFC or 2D drawings, import them before estimating

-Section titled “If working with IFC, import it before estimating”
+Section titled “If working with IFC or 2D drawings, import them before estimating”

 This ensures quantities and classifications are ready when you start building your cost structure.